 original dark fantasy

 Practice of SeditionIn a world built upon a foundation of conflict, the past year has been notably violent.
 As Crux Fidelis, the Crusaders and ruling faction of Sium, suffer heavy losses from a particularly bloody Aphelion, other factions are emboldened to take action.
 Despite being allies, Weltschmerz's ambitious and duplicitous nature sees them taking bigger risks which threaten to break their alliance.
 All the while, Apocrypha continues to gain public sympathy and support while the Black Sun Cabal and Poena Damni continue to wreak havoc.
-As Sium races towards yet another conflict, it’s evident that yet another war lurks on the horizon.
+As Sium races towards yet another conflict, it’s evident that a war lurks on the horizon.

 |Help Search Members Calendar Shoutbox|